nkpfstr/vector-syntax/README.md

 # DuoTone Syntax

 > Note: This theme isn't published.
-It serves as the master template for all DuoTone theme.
-See "Create your own DuoTone theme" for a guide.
+It serves as the master template for all DuoTone themes.

 A double-hue syntax theme for Atom.